 and Biochemistry.
 Not totally satisfied with the extend and nature of

-understanding of biological phenomina I could reach via pure
+understanding of biological phenomena I could reach via pure

 Karp, and Stuart

-In my spare time I enjoy classical music, reading, and athletics.
-My wife Wei Wu is a facuty member in the School of Medicine, University of Pittsburgh.
-Our son Andrew was born in 2009; he likes to greet his mommy and daddy with a big smile everyday after seeing them back from work.
+In my spare time I enjoy classical music, reading, and sports.
+My wife Wei Wu is a faculty member in the Lane Center of Computational Biology of the School of Computer Science at Carnegie Mellon.
+Our son Andrew was born in 2009.
+Amazingly he loves playing music and building things, and has already traveled to 5 countries.